 non-for-profit organisations.

-Implementing partners must not be in one of the situations referred to in Article 136(1) or Article 136(4)(a) or (b) of the Financial Regulation and with regard to financial intermediaries and final recipients the application of this Article shall be as specified in the guarantee agreements

-For financing and investment operations benefiting final recipients that are large corporates, public sector and public-sector type entities which benefit from easier access to capital markets or display lower levels of risk, the implementing partner shall demonstrate high policy value added.
-Based on the information received from the implementing partner, the Investment Committee shall verify that InvestEU support for the financing and investment operation coming from one or more implementing partners shall not exceed:
+Implementing partners must not be in one of the situations referred to in Article 136(1) or Article 136(4)(a) or (b) of the Financial Regulation and with regard to financial intermediaries and final recipients the application of this Article shall be as specified in the guarantee agreements.
+For financing and investment operations benefiting final recipients that are large corporates, public sector and public-sector type entities which generally benefit from easier access to capital markets or bank financing or display lower levels of risk, the implementing partner shall demonstrate high policy value added.
+Based on the information received from the implementing partner, the Investment Committee shall verify that InvestEU support for the financing or investment operation submitted by an implementing partner or a combination of such operations submitted by more than one implementing partner:

-For direct operations, 50% of the total project cost,
+For direct operations, shall not exceed 50% of the total project cost,

-For indirect equity operations, 50% of the fund size,
+For indirect equity operations, shall not exceed 50% of the fund size,

-For intermediated guarantee operations, at least 20% of the exposure shall be retained by the financial intermediary
+For indirect debt operations, at least 20% of the exposure shall be retained by the financial intermediary.

 unless otherwise specified in these investment guidelines under the relevant policy window.

-The implementing partner shall contractually require that a financial intermediary cannot include the same operation with final recipients or other intermediaries in more than one portfolio supported by InvestEU.
+For indirect equity operations, to allow compliance with the requirement of the second bullet above, financial intermediaries shall be required to inform the implementing partner about their intention to seek investment from another implementing partner benefitting from EU guarantee.

-The combination of support to a final recipient from the InvestEU Fund and from other Union programmes cannot exceed the total project cost.
-The EU guarantee shall not be used to pre-finance grants from Union programmes and grants from Union programmes shall not be used to reimburse financing supported by the EU guarantee.
+Final recipients shall be contractually required by the implementing partner itself (or through the financial intermediary, as applicable) to declare that the combination of support from the InvestEU Fund and from other Union programmes does not exceed the total project cost and that InvestEU supported financing is not used to pre-finance a grant from Union programmes or that a grant from Union programme will not be used to reimburse InvestEU support.

+For indirect operations, the implementing partner shall contractually require that a financial intermediary cannot include the same transaction with final recipients or other intermediaries in more than one portfolio supported by InvestEU.

 Implementing partners shall ensure the visibility of the InvestEU support in accordance with Article 27 of the InvestEU Regulation as further specified in the guarantee agreements taking into account the nature of the financial product and final recipients.

 Types of financial products and requirements for ensuring common interest with implementing partners and financial intermediaries

+Prioritisation of policy objectives

 The prioritisation on the policy objectives under each financial product shall be measured by key performance indicators that demonstrate the achievement of policy priorities.
 In addition, one or more of the following means shall be used:

 target amounts for financing granted to certain policy priorities,